fgcz/rawDiag/README.md

 #### on MacOSX

-After installing the rawDiag pacakge put the .Net assemblies (dll files) into the same directory as the fgcz_raw.exe which can be found in the exec folder of the rawDiag package.
+After installing the rawDiag package put the .Net assemblies (dll files) into the same directory as the fgcz_raw.exe which can be found in the exec folder of the rawDiag package.